Federal law enforcement, police, and clergy team up to try to address violent crime nationwide

 Rev. Markel Hutchins from Atlanta is one of the organizers.
 He said he wants Congress to provide more funding to help address the rise in crime.

+Read: Suspect arrested for January murder of man found shot to death in Orange County intersection

 “A shift in policy alone is not the answer alone.
-We need a shift in culture, and the Congress and the federal government must invest more in communities being able to engage on a human level with the people that protect and serve them,” he said.
+We need a shift in culture and the Congress and the federal govt must invest more in communities being able to engage on a human level with the people that protect and serve them,” he said.

-NOW: Federal & local law enforcement officers along with faith leaders are exploring ways to try to reduce violent crime.
-This comes after hundreds of mass shootings across the country this year. pic.twitter.com/j1mshq6vWF

 This also comes as the Gun Violence Archive tracks more than 530 mass shootings this year.
 One of the most recent incidents happened at Morgan State University in Maryland.